Witnull/Witnull/README.md

 - 👋 Hi, I’m @Witnull
-- 👀 I’m interested in ... none
+- 👀 I’m interested in ...
+AI, ML and front-end
-- 🌱 I’m currently learning ... none
+- 🌱 I’m currently learning ...
+Information Security
 - 💞️ I’m looking to collaborate on ... none
-- 📫 How to reach me ... none
+- 📫 How to reach me ?
+Well, i do not know either

 <!---
 Witnull/Witnull is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.